yang0920colostate/AuAc/README.md

 * [PyTorch](https://pytorch.org/)

 *Note*:
-> No package version conflict deteced at this point
+> No package version conflict deteced at this point (i.e., no specific version required at this point), but please do report if you encounter one

 Source code
 -----------